 The price quoted by the builder can depend on many factors such as the type of the company, how busy the builder is at the time, how urgently the building work has to be carried out, and the exact items included in the quote.
 More standard design extensions are usually fully covered in the builder’s quote but it’s worth getting separate quotes from manufacturers or suppliers for more bespoke architectural features such as green or glazed roofs, wide-span glazed doors, special heating systems, feature materials etc.

 The building process is often challenging but it’s always exciting to see the design from the drawings becoming your real-life home.
 The Ecclesall Design team is always excited to see it happen too and we are always willing to clarify our designs or give our client advice along the way.
 Please check out our Project Management page if you would be interested in our services and support throughout the building process.

-The third payment of the remaining 30% is due when the required rounds of amendments are done and the drawings are ready.
+The fourth and final payment of the remaining 15% is due when the required rounds of amendments are done and the drawings are ready.
 This is the stage when the drawings can be used for the desired purpose: achieving planning permission or a lawful development certificate, moving to the next stage for building regulations approval, making investment decisions, consulting estate agents and mortgage advisors about changes in property value.
 This is the point when drawings become an asset and an instrument to achieve further stages of the project.

 Third Party Payments

 There are other fees involved in getting your project ready for the construction stage.
 These could be separated into two main groups: fees charged by local authorities and fees for the services of other professionals involved in the process.
 These fees are independent from the ones payable to our company and are necessary to ensure your project reaches the building stage with required permissions, certificates and reports.